eyedeekay/gnusocial-eepsite/README.md

 ```

 Obviously that's listening on all interfaces.
 Since we're using Docker to
 isolate the network and privoxy to route requests, this should be fine.
+Make
+sure to **never** use this HTTP Proxy for **Anything** unrelated to your GNU
+Social instance.
+To do so would establish a link between the GNU Social instance
+and the other activity, de-anonymizing you.
+It is highly unsafe, in fact pretty
+much **guaranteed** to doom your anonmymity to use this HTTP Proxy for anything
+other than GNU Social.

 ### Tor